jamesyang7/M-SVDD/README.md

-# Audio-Inertia Fusion for Anomaly Detection in Autonomous Mobile Robots Based on Gaussian SVDD
+# Audio-Inertia Fusion for Anomaly Detection in Autonomous Mobile Robots Based on Mahalanobis SVDD

 This repository contains the implementation of our proposed unsupervised anomaly detection network that fuses **audio** and **IMU data** to detect anomalies, including **collisions** and **component failures**.

-Our approach leverages a **Gaussian-based Deep Support Vector Data Description (GSVDD)** model trained solely on **normal operational data**, enabling cost-effective and robust anomaly detection **without the need for annotated fault datasets**.
+Our approach leverages a *Mahalanobis distance-based Deep Support Vector Data Description (M-SVDD)** model trained solely on **normal operational data**, enabling cost-effective and robust anomaly detection **without the need for annotated fault datasets**.

 ---